catamount-music/public-domain/README.md

 This is a public domain repository for things we want to share.
 There are no restrictions on how they can be used, just mention us as the creators.

-## Workflow Templates

-### Mixing process

-`mixing-process.md` outlines the process we use to take a set of tracks and get it to pre-master state.

 ## Sync Metadata

 `sync-metadata-guidelines.md` defines what metadata is critical, important, or nice and talks a bit about the challenges of working with multiple files.